top of page

 The verb 'pervert' has its etymological origins in Latin.
 It is derived from the Latin word 'pervertere,' which is a combination of 'per' (meaning 'thoroughly' or 'completely') and 'vertere' (meaning 'to turn').
 This combination of elements in Latin gives 'pervertere' the sense of turning something completely, often in a twisted or distorted manner.
 As the word entered the English language, it retained this essence of distorting or corrupting the original course, meaning, or state of something.
 Therefore, the etymology of 'pervert' vividly conveys the idea of a thorough and often harmful transformation away from its intended or natural state.

-Quiz: Find the meaning of pervert
+Quiz: Find the meaning of the verb pervert:

 Try Again!